 Welcome to the Natural History Museum of Utah!
 The Museum is an active research institution and one of our state’s top visitor attractions.
 Each year the Museum hosts approximately 300,000 guests from around the world, including 40,000 students visiting on free field trips.

 We are proud to share our Virtual Field Trips with you.
 Listed below, you'll find virtual experiences developed and led by our own expert scientists and educators.
 Here, you can visit our permanent exhibits, our current special exhibition, and our past special exhibitions.

-During this time of museum and school closures we are happy to provide students and lifelong learners with a taste of all the Natural History Museum of Utah offers—billions of years of natural history.
-Teachers, you can assign your students this tour questionnaire.
+We are happy to provide students and lifelong learners with a taste of all the Natural History Museum of Utah offers—billions of years of natural history.

 Come explore with us by selecting an exhibition below.